Speech to Text

 Yes, the API supports uploading both audio and video files for transcription.

-The audio supported audio formats are:
+The audio supported audio formats include:

 • audio/aac